Kazhunter/Algorithms/README.md

 # Algorithms
-This is a collection of Basic and Advanced Algorithms
+This is a collection of Basic and Advanced Algorithms .
+You are welcome to complete optimize or add new algorithms and add new test cases but you have to keep it readable as possible.

 # Sorting
 | Algorithm Name      | Status         |